Birth, Parents and Siblings

 In 1963, Bonnie Maude’s second grandchild, Jeff, was born on August 14th.

 1969 – 1978 Dayton, Ohio.
-Jim was promoted to a role as ???
+Jim was promoted to a role as National Appliance Sales Manager, Private Brands Operations for Frigidaire.
 After returning from New Orleans, they moved to 1455 Delynn Drive in Black Oak in Centerville, where they lived from 1969 To 1978.

 They also played games, such as gin rummy, frequently, dined together and visited and had dinners with Bonnie Elizabeth and family at home and at local restaurants like Steak & Ale and Bill Knapps.
 Although Jim would have a Manhattan drink almost every night, Bonnie would only occasionally join in with a whiskey sour.
 Jim was a big storyteller and known to embellish quite a bit at times.
 However, Bonnie would keep him honest and even occasionally shake her head in disagreement about these stories, to his frustration.